chrisrzhou/react-wordcloud/README.md

 ### Codebase Overview

 - `index.tsx`: Pure React code that exposes an interface of props.
-Tooltip and cloud layout is also configured here.
-- `render.ts`: Pure D3 rendering code when a D3 selection and other data are provided.
+- `render.ts`: Pure D3 rendering code to render wordcloud given a valid D3 selection and other data.
 - `hooks.ts`: React hooks that build and destroy responsive SVG containers with D3.
 - `types.ts`: Typescript types.
 - `utils.ts`: Various simple functions used to compute derived data.